-Not necessarily a measure of:
+Not a measure of:

-- Brand equity or Loyalty - Awareness or preference
+- Brand Equity or Loyalty - Awareness or Preference

-Why ROMI Must Be A Financial Metric
+Why ROIMI Must Be A Financial Metric

 - It's the Language of the company - It's the way companies report and are evaluated - It's the way to compare alternative actions - Across products, markets, customers - It provides accountability - It promotes organizational learning and cross-functional team work - It's the Way to Answer Questions about the . . .